wangchunsheng-ops/xlayer-erigon/cmd/prune-smt-data/README.md

 - All pruning operations are **irreversible**
 - Deleted data will be **permanently lost**
 - **Backup your database** before operations
-- Aggressive pruning will delete all block and transaction data - use with extreme caution
+- Moderate pruning uses batch-based deletion - historical batches will be permanently removed
+- Use `--yes` flag carefully in automation scripts - it skips all confirmation prompts

 ## Development Roadmap